kasim1011/OdooJsonRpcClient/README.md

 NameCreate
 ==========

-Create a new record by calling `create` with only one value provided, the display name of the new record.
+Create a new record by calling [`create`](https://github.com/kasim1011/OdooJsonRpcClient#create) with only one value provided, the display name of the new record.
 The new record will be initialized with any default values applicable to this model, or provided through the context.
 The usual behavior of `create` applies.

-name: display name of the record to create
+- name: display name of the record to create

-return: the `name_get` pair value of the created record
+return: the [`nameGet`](https://github.com/kasim1011/OdooJsonRpcClient#nameget) pair value of the created record

 **Request**
 ```kotlin